 He wrote his psalms when Cromwell, in 1540, was executed for treason.
 Cromwell was an advisor and friend.
 He was imprisoned in the tower for a short time, a consequence of his friendship, where he wrote his "Oration."

 After his pardon in 1542, he was elected to the parliament for Kent and was promoted to vice-admiral of the fleet.

 He became ill after a diplomatic job in Spain and died shortly afterward.
 He had written 250 poems on top of his essays and translations.

-Similar to characters in Greek Mythology, he was confronted with his families pet lion when a toddler.
+Similar to characters in Greek Mythology, he was confronted with his family's pet lion when a toddler.
 The story never gives an ending.
-The assumption is that he lived and lion died.
+The assumption is that he lived and the lion died.

 His second encounter with a lion was over a woman, Anne Bolyn.
 He had a quiet affair with Anne Bolyn prior to his appointment to court with Henry VIII.